pyOpenSci/software-peer-review/_build/peer_review/editor_guide.md

 -   In general aim for 3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
 -   Upon all reviews being submitted, change the review status tag to `4/review-in-awaiting-changes` to update the reminder bot.
 -   If the author stops responding, refer to [the policies](peer_review_proc#review-process-guidelines) and/or ping the other editors in the Slack channel for discussion.
 Importantly, if a reviewer was assigned to a closed issue, contact them when closing the issue to explain the decision, thank them once again for their work, and make a note in our database to assign them to a submission with high chances of smooth software review next time (e.g. a package author who has already submitted packages to us).
--   If the author stops responding, refer to [the policies](peer_review/peer_review_proc#review-process-guidelines) and/or ping the other editors in the Slack channel for discussion.
-Importantly, if a reviewer was assigned to a closed issue, contact them when closing the issue to explain the decision, thank them once again for their work, and make a note in our database to assign them to a submission with high chances of smooth software review next time (e.g. a package author who has already submitted packages to us).
 -   Upon changes being made, change the review status tag to `5/awaiting-reviewer-response`.

 ### After review: